Novecento99/AlbinoAir/README.md

 First, you have to tear down the Ikea device.
 User @oleksiikutuzov provided great pictures to do so: https://github.com/oleksiikutuzov/IKEA-VINDSTYRKA/blob/main/teardown.md

-I HIGHLY suggest to unpin the display connector and to unscrew the PCB completly before soldering.
+I HIGHLY suggest to unpin the display connector and to unscrew the PCB completly before soldering like this:

 This is the PCB inside, I marked each connection point you could need: